 You may even ask to conference them into the current call for quicker resolution.
-On the other hand, if the third party is the individual on the phone, you may consider conferencing in the consumer to gain permission to discuss the past due account with others right away.
+On the other hand, if the third party is the individual on the phone, you may consider a conference call with the consumer to gain permission to discuss the past-due account with others right away.

-For consumers who don’t agree with some of the items on their medical bills, help from your client can go a long way.
-Speak to clients ahead of time and ask how they feel about conferencing their billing department into collection calls.
-If you conference them in during a patient’s objections about the charges or service, it can be very effective in overcoming them and provide a positive patient financial experience.
+Negotiation Tip: Speak to creditor clients ahead of time and ask how they feel about conferencing their billing department into collection calls.
+If you conference them in during a patient’s objections about the charges or service, it can be very effective in overcoming them and providing a positive patient financial experience.

 Consumers feeling overwhelmed is something that must be addressed in calls.
 Many medical consumers with bills in collections continue to accrue more debt.
 Those who feel overwhelmed may fall behind and even stop paying bills altogether.

 Revisiting established payment plans can be a good opportunity to check in after several months.
 Find out if their situation has improved.
 If not, perhaps take this time to see if they now qualify for one of the financial assistance programs your clients offer.

 Negotiation Tip: In these cases, you can take the consumer’s offer to the client and they may or may not decide to accept.
 Even if they decline, it may still be worthwhile to ask.
-Clients often provide a counter offer that’s acceptable to all parties.
+Clients often provide a counteroffer that’s acceptable to all parties.